-This hub is going to explain how to beat Demon King Demise, the final boss of The Legend of Zelda: Skyward Sword.
+This article explains how to defeat Demon King Demise, the final boss in The Legend of Zelda: Skyward Sword.
 Once you have beaten Demise, the game is over.
 Fittingly, the Demon King is also the hardest boss of the game.
 Demise's second phase has the distinction of doing the most damage in one blow in the entire game (2 Hearts).

-I will list what you should have in your Adventure Pouch to prepare for this crucial fight.
-Afterwards, I will break down this fight into each of its distinct phases.
+First, I will list what you should have in your Adventure Pouch to prepare for this crucial fight.
+Afterward, I will break the fight down into each of its distinct phases.

 Prepare yourself for the battle of a lifetime, starting now!